lorikayman/spiral-knights-narratology-deep-dive/src/lib/rebis_theory.md

 Due to this vague timeline positioning, where in the Core became a tangible gremlin-aligned force, the knowledge of those elements could not be attained by a status quo of souls returning.
 Unless this state is what allowed for greater manipulation of magic, compared to [Arcana](https://wiki.spiralknights.com/Arcana): `An exceptional handgun that fires powerful, elemental shots that many Spiral Knights refer to as 'magic missiles'`.

-The events of all of the kingdoms above, even without their details are framed in a themes of phantasy, be it a lost kingdom, mythology-inspired heavenly valkyries and earthly titans, interventions of Underworld, or dark halls of a magic academy.
+The events of all of the kingdoms above, even without their details are framed in a genre of fantasy, be it a lost kingdom, mythology-inspired heavenly valkyries and earthly titans, interventions of Underworld, or dark halls of a fallen magic academy.

 On the other hand there is the Core and its internal structure as completely alien to everything above, abstract.

 If we consider a possibility of the Whitespace, or what it was prior to the Core, being the reason for greater magical capabilities, and if all of civilizations above do belong to this single planet, - then the property of spirits returning to material realm would be connected to all of those magical phenomena, while justifying them.

 If the effects of the Core observed, as of spirits returning to material realm, exist on their own, only being manifested in cases such of the [Ghost in The Machine](#ghosts-in-the-machine), then magic does exist separately from this metaphysical condition, allowing for all of the fantasy events to happen without being tied to the Core's internal logic.
-This seems as moe plausible solution so far.
+This seems as moe plausible solution so far, as Spiral Order was partially aware of elemental damage.

 But, what are laws for undeath to exist?
 Is undeath a prime evidence of spirits returning to material realm or is it a phenomenon characteristic of magic in general?
 How is - `spirits return to the material realm` ([Weight of Darkness](https://wiki.spiralknights.com/Weight_of_Darkness)), - manifests itself on Cradle?